Updated October 21, 2020

 ❖ Photo added:

 ▲ Moon with three of the four Eu family members who followed him in the 1950s: standing, Hyo-won Eu.
-Front row: Hyo-min Eu, Won-pil Kim and Hyo-young Eu.
-Hyo-won was the first president of the UC, but he left the UC in the last weeks of his life.
-At that time, in the hospital, he explained many things to Hyo-young – who immediately left.
-Hyo-young spoke to his cousin Shin-hee Eu.
-She then left.
-One year later Hyo-min left.
+Front row: Hyo-min Eu, Won-pil Kim and Hyo-yeong Eu.
+Hyo-won was the first president of the UC, but he left the UC in the last period of his life.
+He spent his last nine months hospital.
+Pastor Deok-jin Kim happened to meet him a week before he passed.
+Hyo-won explained many things to him, and also to his cousins, Hyo-min Eu and Shin-hee Eu, who then both left the Unification Church.
+Hyo-yeong Eu left many years later.

-Deok-jin Kim also met Hyo-won Eu in the hospital and spoke about the encounter HERE.
+Pastor Deok-jin Kim’s encounter with Hyo-won Eu in the hospital is described HERE.

 Hyo-won Eu died on July 24, 1970 at 56 years of age.
-He had been in the hospital for nine months.
+He spent the last few days of his life in a relative’s house.
+Moon made a big church funeral for Hyo-won Eu, but did not himself attend.

 “House and land were all offered [to the UC].”